You've Been Warned: Consumer Reports Says These Popular SUVs Are Also The Least Reliable

 Volkswagen ID.4

 Launched in 2021, the first German ID.4s arrived in the U.S. in March, and the American assembly began in July 2022 in Chattanooga, Tennessee.
 It was Volkswagen's electric clean-slate moment.
-A family-friendly EV SUV with usable range (200-300 miles), a roomy cabin, and accessible pricing.
-Airy and pleasant, the interior featured a minimalistic dash and central touchscreen handling almost everything — drive modes, climate, navigation, and beyond.
+The family-friendly EV SUV features usable range (200-300 miles), a roomy cabin, and accessible pricing.
+Airy and pleasant, the interior features a minimalistic dash and central touchscreen handling almost everything — drive modes, climate, navigation, and beyond.
 And that's where the problems started.
-Excessive reliance on software.
-The ID.4 scores a poor 29/100 on reliability by Consumer Reports, as its members point to headaches related to batteries, charging, electronics, body hardware, and climate control.
-In other words, most of the car.
-Let's review 1 of 11 recalls.
-In April 2023, VW recalled 16,207 units over faulty door handles that could allow doors to open while driving, prompting NHTSA filings.
+The excessive reliance on software landed the ID.4 an abysmal reliability reputation on Consumer Reports in 2025, as its members point to headaches related to batteries, charging, electronics, body hardware, and climate control — in other words, most of the car.
+In one of 14 recalls, Volkswagen recalled 16,207 units over faulty door handles that could allow doors to open while driving, prompting NHTSA filings.
+Owners ultimately had to return their cars for new handles and software updates to prevent accidental unlatching.

-Solution?
-Owners returned their cars for new handles and software updates to prevent accidental unlatching.
 When it comes to resale, the ID.4 behaves like many non-Tesla EVs: it sheds value fast.
 CarEdge notes this compact SUV will depreciate 63% after five years.
-Thus, an AWD Pro model with an 82 kWh battery and $48,995 MSRP would be worth $18,128.
-Breathe. iSeeCars calculates 62%; a little less.
+Thus, an AWD Pro model with an 82-kilowatt-hour battery and $48,995 MSRP would be worth $18,128.
 Keep in mind that EVs, in general, depreciate more steeply than hybrids and gasoline SUVs because of market competition, initial high prices, degradation of components, and the rapid strides in electric vehicle technology.
 The ID.4 might sound clever on paper, but it's pretty temperamental and overly dependent on software that isn't robust enough.
 To save thousands of dollars, this is the type of car you should only buy used unless you're comfortable being a beta tester.

 Jeep Grand Cherokee